MiriamT/learn-react/README.md

   - demo-site/todo
   - demo-site/chat
   - demo-site/dashboard
-- Use Redux for state management
+- Use React Context or Redux for state management
 - Fetch data from an API
 - Test each page with React Testing Library
 - Host the site on Github